Six (more) reasons to keep a Journal

 3. Clarity on difficult decisions

-When you are stumped about a difficult decision and not sure what you should do next, I recommend that you turn to your journal.
+When you are stumped by a difficult decision and not sure what you should do next, I recommend that you turn to your journal.
 The answer is often hidden in your conscious mind, so let the stream of thoughts take over and write what you think in your journal.

 Title your journal page with the exact question you’re asking yourself.
 Explore all the good and bad points related to the decision.
 More often than not, by the end of 20 or 30 minutes of writing an answer will be taking shape and you will have clarity on the next steps for you to take.
 If not immediately, usually you wake the next day with an answer in mind.